franz-josef-kaiser/current-admin-info/README.md

 ## Currently available info tabs:

-* Contextual hooks - all hooks that have »context«, the `$hook_suffix` in their name
+* Contextual hooks - all hooks that have »context«, the `$hook_suffix` in their name.
 * Set Globals: Arrays/Objects are hidden and shown on click (js).
+* Current screen info: Everything that the `$current_screen` object contains and isn't private.

 ------------------